mohammad-jaffal/medically-project/README.md

 ### Doctor Stories
 - As a doctor, I want to answer or decline incoming calls.
 - As a doctor, I want to be able to go online or offline.
-- As a doctor, I want to get a revenue from answering to patients calls.
+- As a doctor, I want to get a revenue from answering patients calls.

 <br>